 Vigorous Rambler.
 Flowers very early spring for several months.
 You need to find the right place for this baby tho…grows into a very thorny monster.
 Available now

-Another old rootstock that everyone should grow, Indica Major is a species china rose and while technically a once flowerer, the season starts very early in August or September and usually carries on till Christmas.
-Very sweet simple double blooms grace the large bush/short climber for much of the season. small plants available now
+Another old rootstock that everyone should grow, Indica Major is a species x china rose and while technically a once flowerer, the season starts very early in August or September and usually carries on till Christmas.
+Very sweet simple double blooms grace the large bush/short climber for much of the season. available now

 Nitida x Rugosa